 What is the best free AI image to video generator?

 The best free option depends on what you want to test.
 If you only want to see whether an image can become a short clip, a free tool or free trial may be enough.
-If you need product ads, campaign assets or reusable workflows, you will usually need a more structured platform.
+If you need product ads, campaign visuals or a repeatable way to create videos, you will usually need a stronger platform.

 Can I use free AI image to video tools for business?